 Pedestrian accidents are a serious problem in the United States and the overall trend of incidents is rising.
 NPR reported in February 2018 five states accounted for 43 percent of pedestrian deaths in the first half of 2017.
 New York was one of those five states.

 What to Do if You Are Affected by a Pedestrian Accident?

 Pedestrian accidents can be catastrophic to those persons impacted.
 For most victims, these accidents occur without any warning since driver behavior can be so unpredictable.
 While sometimes these events are truly accidental, many could have been prevented.

 Sadly, pedestrian accidents are often caused by drivers who negligent in their behaviors.
 Distracted driving is oft-cited by experts and researchers as a primary cause of these accidents.
 Other factors, such as an increased number of cars on the road, along with driver confusion, road rage, or aggressive driving, also can contribute to the cause of these terrible accidents.

-If you or a loved one have been impacted by a pedestrian accident, you deserve justice for the damages and emotional trauma that you’ve suffered.
+If you or a loved one have been impacted by a pedestrian accident, you deserve justice for the damages and emotional trauma that you've suffered.
 For over twenty-five years the attorneys at Raphaelson & Levine have provided compassionate, knowledgeable representation for pedestrian accident victims throughout New York.
-We’ll work hard to ensure the driver who caused the accident is held accountable for their actions.
-To learn more about how we can help you, give us at 212-268-3222 or complete the contact form below to request a free lawyer consultation.
+We'll work hard to ensure the driver who caused the accident is held accountable for their actions.
+To learn more about how we can help you, give us a call at 212-268-3222 to request a free lawyer consultation.